Eternal-Creativity-Open-Source/ultimatehealth-backend/README.md

 # UltimateHealth Backend (Open for all Learners, Free Resource)

 The repository is  the core engine powering the UltimateHealth platform.
-This backend service provides secure, and efficient APIs to support a seamless experience for users accessing trustable health resources and expert insights, built with Node js  and Express.✅💡.
+This backend service provides secure APIs to support a seamless experience for users accessing trustable health resources and expert insights, built with Node js  and Express.✅💡.
 It uses MongoDB for data storage and JWT for secure authentication.

 ---